tanema/express-helpers/README.md

 # Express Helpers

-Express Helpers is a port of EJS's ViewHelpers.
+Express Helpers is a port of EJS's ViewHelpers and additional methods to make the viewhelpers more in line with RoR

 ## Features